Pablo-source/RPYSOC_2025_Using_APIs_in_R/README.md

 - Finally this is the Climate Strtips chart for Valencia as final output, the data used in this Climaet Strip plot, has been obtained performing an **API query** to AEMETOpenData API:<https://opendata.aemet.es/centrodedescargas/productosAEMET?>

 <img width="657" height="651" alt="Valencia viveros climate stripes graph" src="https://github.com/user-attachments/assets/02d43d72-cdfe-40ce-889b-e5cff246190e" />

-## Presentation slides

-- Conference talk slides on GitHub: <https://pablo-source.github.io/RPySOC2025talk.html#/title-slide>

-I will showcase how to use Application Programming Interfaces (APIs) in R to gather Health and Social indicators from WHO and OECD organisations.

-First I introduce what are APIs, making requests to an API, understanding its response, and transforming it into a JSON file,

 ## httr2 package and reference manual